-A prologue so powerful it will give you chills as you hear a quite discussion between Oscar Wilde and Arthur Conan Doyle.
+A prologue so powerful it will give you chills as you hear a quiet discussion between Oscar Wilde and Arthur Conan Doyle.

 One will relay a story told to him while the other will leave quite shaken.
 Doyle after hearing what Wilde relates gets up from his seat and leaves knowing that what he heard would change his life and many others in the present forever.

 Flashing forward to the present we meet Corrie Swanson a criminology student at John Jay who is hoping to convince her mentor or adviser to allow her to complete her thesis project with an idea that she is about to present to him.